sclorg/welcome/contribution.md

 This way the git history will be lost in 1.9, but will be kept in 2.0.
 At this point the content of 2.0 is the same as 1.9, so the next step is to do all necessary changes in 2.0 directory.

+As soon as the newest version exists in git, then test whether a build is passing and corresponding packages are available.

+E.g. If the building failed for CentOS, Fedora, and RHEL-7 then add these files into the relevant version like `2.0/.exclude-centos7`, `2.0/.exclude-fedora`, `2.0/.exclude-rhel7`.
+These files mean that the new version will not be built accidentally.

+As soon as the packages are available for given distribution, then delete corresponding `.exclude` file.

 ## Distributions

 There are currently Dockerfiles for RHEL 7, CentOS 7 and Fedora.
 Not every image